What is Vedic Mathematics? History, Benefits, Sutras

 Vedic Mathematics varies from modern mathematics in that it is cohesive and focuses on applying a single strategy to solve unique problems rather than employing different strategies for different problems.

-This is the biggest advantage of learning Vedic Mathematics as in this way, it creates a strong maths foundation for students.
+This is the biggest advantage of learning Vedic Mathematics as in this way, it creates a strong maths foundation for students. here you can explore the Difference Between Vedic Maths and Modern Maths

-Importance and features of Vedic Maths
+Importance and Features of Vedic Mathematics

 The significance of Vedic Mathematics is so much that we need a whole fresh article to discuss it.
 To mention a few points: